cryingincradles/Multitale/README.md

 ## ATTENTION

-New sources will be moved to main branch.
+New sources was moved to the main branch.
 If you want to download old sources with all features - use sources from previous commits

 ## Requirements